Phyrik/evolution-simulator-2/README.md

 In evolution-simulator-2 you observe circular creatures try to navigate their life.
 They must eat food to gather energy, reproduce to pass on their genes, and kill others before they kill them.

 Each big black dot is a creature or individual.
-Around each individual there are two circles.
+Around each individual there are two rings.
 A blue one and a red one.
-The smaller blue circle is the **eating range** of that creature.
-Any food, a small black dot, that exists within this circle is able to be eaten by the individual.
+The smaller blue ring is the **eating range** of that creature.
+Any food, a small black dot, that exists within this ring is able to be eaten by the individual.
 This will happen unless another individual eats it first.
-The bigger red circle is the **vision range**.
+The bigger red ring is the **vision range**.
 This is how far the individual can see and travel each turn.
 Each individual will go to where it thinks is the best position for it to be the next day.

 The black number above each individual represents its **energy**.
 The amount of energy an individual has detrmines how much it can reproduce or kill each turn (**individuals do NOT require energy to eat food or move**).